Poor Boy (film): Production

 In March 2015, Lou Taylor Pucci announced that he will star in the film, with Robert Scott Wildes directing from a screenplay he wrote with Logan Antill, Kristin Mann serving as producer.

 Principal photography began on May 6, 2015 in Las Vegas, and concluded on June 1, 2015, with a total of 20 days of shooting.

+Reception

+Review aggregator website Rotten Tomatoes reports that 20% of 5 critics gave the film a positive review, with an average rating of 3.30 out of 10.

 Release

 Poor Boy had its world premiere at the Tribeca Film Festival on April 17, 2016.
 Indican Pictures acquired the domestic distribution rights and released the film on July 13, 2018, in select theaters and through video on demand.